Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Model for emissions reduction of geographic load shifting

-There is no correlation between the load $\lambda(t)$ and the carbon intensity $C(t)$ (the electricity generation is not influenced by the load and unless the data centre actively manages demand or uses temporal shifting, the load is not influenced by the carbon intensity either.
-The load and CI values are time series but there is no dependency between time steps, the calculation of the total emissions is instantaneous at every time step.
-We can therefore treat $\lambda(t)$ and $C(t)$ as independent random variables and use the means of the distributions, i.e. the time-integrated values of the load and emissions over one year.
-In general, for independent random variables, the following relations hold between the expected values, regardless of their distributions (see e.g. \cite{kermond2010introduction}):
+The load $\lambda(t)$ and the emissions $C(t)$ are statistically independent: the only time-dependent factor in Eq.
+3 is the CI.
+The CI of electricity generation is not influenced by the load and unless the data centre uses temporal shifting, the load is not influenced by the CI either.
+The load and CI values are time series but the calculation of the total emissions at a given time does not depend on the values at other times.
+We can therefore treat $\lambda(t)$ and $C(t)$ as independent random variables and use the mean (expected value) of the distributions, i.e. the time-integrated values of the load and emissions over one year.
+In general, for statistically independent random variables, the following relations hold between the expected values, regardless of their distributions (see e.g. \cite{kermond2010introduction}):

-and, with $a$ , $b$ and $c$ constants:
+and, with $A$ , $B$ and $D$ constants:

 Therefore, Eq. \ref{Eq:model_form} becomes

 which we write as